by James Kraus

 A major limitation of air-cooling is that above an engine output of around 100 Kw (135 DIN hp), supplementary external oil cooling in the form of remote heat exchangers is needed.
 This significantly detracts from the inherent design elegance of air-cooling and diminishes the cost and weight saving advantages.
 The Porsche 356’s powered by the 4-cam Fuhrmann engine used two such remote oil coolers mounted in front behind the horn grilles.
 The 911 incorporated a much larger integral cooler mounted on the crankcase; nonetheless, even in original 2.0 litre form, Porsche recommended fitting an additional cooler when using the car for “Sports Purposes.”
 As the power output of the 911 steadily increased, a front-mounted cooler eventually became standard fitment.

-After the war Citroën and Panhard joined the air-cooled club with the 2CV and Dyna X. The Porsche 356 débuted with a modified version of the VW engine.
+After the war Citroën and Panhard joined the air-cooled club with the 2CV and Dyna X. The Porsche 356 débuted with a redesigned version of the VW engine.
 Later Fiat introduced the Nuova 500 with an air-cooled twin.
 The Nuova 500 was also produced under license in Austria by Steyr-Puch who developed their own engine for the car; a horizontally-opposed air-cooled twin with hemispherical combustion chambers.
 The Styer-Puch 650TR, using a high output version of this engine, won the Group 2 European Rally Championship in 1966.
 In 1959, Chevrolet introduced the Corvair with a horizontally-opposed air-cooled six-cylinder engine.

 Then came the final generation of air-cooled powerplants.
 The decade of the sixties represented the peak of development of air-cooled engine designs, with significant advancements over those created earlier.
 Most of these engines reflected the latest design currents of the time with overhead camshafts, hemispherical combustion chambers and the ability to rev to 7,000 rpm or higher.

 The first genuine 1960’s design to come to market was the NSU Prinz 1000 launched in 1963.
-This was the world’s first inline four-cylinder to incorporate air-cooling since the ill-fated 1923 Chevrolet, and the first air-cooled automotive engine with an overhead camshaft.
+This was the world’s first inline four-cylinder to incorporate air-cooling since the ill-fated 1923 Chevrolet, and the first mass-produced air-cooled automotive engine with an overhead camshaft.

 The engine was constructed of an aluminium block with two sets of iron cylinders cast in pairs, and a pair of twin cylinder heads.
 The cooling fan was built into the flywheel and a single overhead camshaft was driven by a chain from the nose of the crankshaft.
 1.0, 1.1 and 1.2 litre versions were built.
 Uniquely, the rear-mounted engines were mounted transversely, just behind the rear axle.